m-ke/3dio-website/src/docs/api/1/home-staging-ai.md

 and furnish it with Living and Dining output is the sceneStructure of the furnishing

-* display result in a-frame
+* display result in A-Frame
-do get these into a-frame we can use the getAframeElementsFromSceneStructure method
+do get these into A-Frame we can use the getAframeElementsFromSceneStructure method
 ```javascript
   var sceneEl = document.querySelector('a-scene')
   var elements = io3d.scene.getAframeElementsFromSceneStructure(sceneStructure)